Contents

 We’ve used Keycloak during a project for a large European construction business, for which we’ve created several systems – self-care, administrative, and various microservices – used both by the company’s employees and partners from outside (contractors).

-We’ve decided on Keycloak for a number of reasons:
+We’ve decided on Keycloak for several reasons:

-• It uses OpenID Connect which is a well-known standard
+• It uses OpenID Connect, which is a well-known standard

 • It’s open-source and free, unlike some of the competition (like Okta)

-• It’s well-known and battle-tested, and there aren’t, in fact, that many solutions like that (we’ve considered Keycloak, Okta, and CAS, but we’ve had previous experience with that last solution and we decided we want something different)
+• It’s well-known and battle-tested, and there aren’t, in fact, that many solutions like that (we’ve considered Keycloak, Okta, and CAS, but we’ve had previous experience with that last solution, and we decided we want something different)

-• There are many examples of successful front-end and back-end integrations, Keycloak has a dedicated JavaScript library, and you can use universal libraries for Java
+• There are many examples of successful front-end and back-end integrations.
+Keycloak has a dedicated JavaScript library, and you can use universal libraries for Java

 • It’s easy to customize thanks to Java-based extensions